tmr4/T41_SDR/README.md

 * feature/MorseCodeKeyer - Adds a keyboard/memory CW keyer.
 It currently requires the keyboard feature but could be simplified to be used on a standalone T41.
 It has the following features:

   * Set up to 10 preset messages in code.
 The selected preset message is highlighted in green at the bottom of the info box.
-I may add code to allow these to be edited.
   * Select desired message to transmit by using the left/right arrow keys on keyboard.
   * Transmit selected preset message by pressing enter key.
+  * Press the insert key to edit the selected message.
+The color of the selected message will change to yellow to indicate that you are in edit mode.
+The cursor is at the end of the message.
+You can add to the message by typing.
+You can overwrite the message using the backspace key.
+To keep any changes, use the enter key to exit the edit mode.
+If you want to discard the changes, press the escape key.
+Any changes made are lost after you turn off your T41.
+Note that the normal keyer navigation keys are not active in edit mode.
   * Enter keyboard mode by pressing the up/down arrow key on the keyboard.
 The preset message color changes to white to indicate it's no longer active.
 You can return to the preset message with the up/down arrow key on the keyboard.
   * Type a message on the keyboard to create a custom CW message.
 It will be highlighted in green indicating the keyboard mode is active.
 Press the enter key to send the message or the escape key to erase it.
   * WPM and Sidetone volume are adjustable with the T41 CW WPM and Sidetone menu items.